drennen42/react-flexbox-lightning-talk/README.md

 _Back inside HotelCards.jsx render() function:_
 - [ ] Save all props in a `const` and do any existence checks.
   - For this example we will use `const details = {...this.props},`
-  - And we want to check to ensure the image url exists, if it doesn't, use a default image: `image = (!!details.image) ? details.image : "[path-to-a-default-img.jpg]";`
+  - And we want to check to ensure the image url exists, if it doesn't, use a default image: `image = (details.image) ? details.image : "[path-to-a-default-img.jpg]";`

 It's standard to give the JSX element the same className as the name of the component.
 This helps to keep stylesheets clean and very easy to read.